NickPax/my-website/_structures/dependent-clause.md

 He looked up because of the noise it made.

+And when the adverb clause comes after a noun clause -- even in the middle of a sentence -- add no punctuation.

+Example:

+Where he went *after the meeting* nobody knows.

 HOWEVER ...

 If the adverb clause is not directly related to the content of the part of the sentence in which it is used, add a comma.